TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 51/Psalms 51.17.md

 ---

-The sacrifices of God are a broken spirit: A broken and contrite heart, O God, thou wilt not despise.
+The sacrifices of God are a broken spirit.
+A broken and contrite heart, O God, you will not despise.